coleslaw-org/coleslaw/docs/hacking.md

    was installed in the theme package.
 The plugin would need to do this itself or the template would need to be included in 'core'.
-2. More seriously, there is no formal relationship between content types and indices.
+2. More seriously, there is no formal relationship between content types and indexes.
 Indices include *ALL* objects in the `*content*` hash table.
-This may be undesirable and doesn't permit indices dedicated to particular content types.
+This may be undesirable and doesn't permit indexes dedicated to particular content types.

 ### New Content Type: Shouts!